Universal Screening

 Frequently Asked Questions

-Three times during the 2024-2025 school year (October, January, April) students will be offered the opportunity to complete the survey at school on a computer, tablet, or phone.
+Two times during the school year (October and March) students will be offered the opportunity to complete the screening at school on a computer, tablet, or phone.
+The screening includes 28 questions that students respond to.
 Most students complete the survey in about 5 to 10 minutes.

 To help educators understand the strengths and needs of students in grades 3 to 12, we utilize a survey that measures the following areas: